nymtech/docs/content/mixnet/clients.md

 usage: --help to see available options.
 ```

-There are three commands you can issue to the client.
+There are two commands you can issue to the client.

 1. `init` - initialize a new client instance.
 Requires `--id clientname` parameter.
 2. `run` - run a mixnet client process.
 Requires `--id clientname` as a parameter

 Let's try it out.
 First, you need to initialize a new client.

-`./target/release/nym-client init --id alice --socket-type websocket`
+`./target/release/nym-client init --id alice`

 ```
-$ ./target/release/nym-client init --id alice --socket-type websocket

       _ __  _   _ _ __ ___
      | '_ \| | | | '_ \ _ \
      | | | | |_| | | | | | |